digi-Borg/M21-KaseiCoin/README.md

 #
 ## Technologies

 The software program was built using 'Remix 0.25.1' IDE in a web app.
-The Remix IDE is an open-source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains.
+The Remix IDE is an open-source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains development environment.

 The programming language was developed in 'Solidity 0.5.0' to create a smart contract and code that works on the Ethereum blockchain.
+The OpenZeppelin library provides a variety of contracts that are related to the ERC-20 token standard.
+The `ERC-20` standard defines some mandatory functions for a fungible-token contract and provides critical functionality for any `ERC-20` token smart contract.
+The `ERC20` contract uses the SafeMath library, and the ERC20 `_transfer` function is coded to prevent integer underflow error.

-Once compiled and deployed the code runs in the Ethereum Virtual Machine(EVM) which operates in an isolated decentralized environment mimicking the consensus engine of the Ethereum blockchain.
+Using 'Granache 2.5.4' app allows a quick setup of a local blockchain in a development environment.
+'MetaMask 10.18.0' is a is a digital wallet for the digital currency blockchain.
+Together they operates in an isolated decentralized environment mimicking the consensus engine of the Ethereum blockchain to perform a `KaseiCoinCrowdsale` to mint coins for an ICO.

 ---

 ## Installation Guide

 The Remix IDE is an open source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains.
 First navigate to use the web version of this IDE, you don’t need to install any software for this module.
 Open your browser to the [Remix-Docs website](https://remix-ide.readthedocs.io/en/latest/) or use the links below.
+The OpenZeppelin contrat library `ERC20`; `ERC20Detailed`; `Crowdsale` and `MintedCrowdsale` are from the [OpenZeppelin documentationImport](https://github.com/OpenZeppelin/openzeppelin-contracts).

 1. [Remix Online IDE](https://remix.ethereum.org)